ePages-de/epages-devportal/_posts/2018/2018-11-27-on-our-way-to-interactive-documentation-with-stoplight.md

 This means not only restructuring what we currently have to provide an easily accessible documentation, but also a set of engaging features that communicate directly with our backend.
 We currently organise the whole collaboration and revision process over a GitHub repository.
 One of the challenges we were facing when restructuring was to keep up our current processes, maybe even streamlining them upon changing to the new tool.

+{% image_custom image="/assets/img/pages/blog/images/html-docs-status.png" width="50" lightbox %}

+As the current documentation does not look like what we are envisioning, a cleaner, more approachable structure is also a goal.

 ## What we've seen